KnowEnG/Kubernetes_AWS/cloudformation/README.md

       ![Success message with URL](https://github.com/KnowEnG/Kubernetes_AWS/raw/master/cloudformation/img/5e-get_url.png)

    6. Open the KnowEnG Platform interface.
 In the web browser on your local machine, open the URL printed at the end of step 5.v.
-Sign in with username `fakeuser` and password `GARBAGESECRET`.
+Sign in with username `knowenguser` and password `KNOWENGUSER1234`.

 # Deleting a KnowEnG Platform Deployment